amamitpandey/tuts/Java/Java_collection.md

 Steps for retrieve data:
 Get the index, if key found in that index return value In index, value is not found then search for next(use next fn) and return value.

+### Fail fast Fail safe
+* Fail fast: we one collection is working in loop and in between we modifiy, then it throw concernModificationException(). it's fast, good for if we try to avoid modification in between. normally work with ArrayList and some collections
+* Fail Safe: if we want to modify collection in between without exception we can go with ConcernHasMap, it also work with multi thread, it's slower.

 ## Tuts refrence: Durga software(https://www.youtube.com/watch?v=rI3VkItC0eA&list=PLd3UqWTnYXOkVR3OR9UZGyEt9RFUbaTMZ)